Antabuse for Alcohol Addiction

 Due to the way the NHS commission GP services, it is not possible for your GP to prescribe Antabuse.

 Local community drug and alcohol services, which are funded through council tax, may be able to provide a prescription but it can only be initiated by a consultant is addiction medicine.
-You are not going to get a prescription after one appointment.

 In any event, in can be difficult for a pharmacist to source the medication as it is in short supply.